HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 As search engines evolve to reflect more of these elements in search results, the incidence rates of the different vocabularies change across the web.

-{# TODO(authors): Is schema.org itself a "format"? #}
 As part of our examination, we took a look at the incidence rates of different types of structured markup.
-The available vocabularies include [RDFa](https://www.w3.org/TR/rdfa-primer/) and [Schema.org](https://schema.org/), which come in both the microformats and [JSON-LD](https://www.w3.org/TR/json-ld11/) flavors.
+The available vocabularies include [RDFa](https://www.w3.org/TR/rdfa-primer/) and [schema.org](https://schema.org/), which come in both the microformats and [JSON-LD](https://www.w3.org/TR/json-ld11/) flavors.
 Google has recently [dropped the support for data-vocabulary](https://developers.google.com/search/blog/2020/01/data-vocabulary), which was primarily used to implement breadcrumbs.

 {# TODO(analysts, authors): Consider adding a "big number" figure here for the mobile JSON-LD stat, or a bar chart containing each format. #}
 JSON-LD is generally considered to be the more portable and easier to manage implementation and so it has become the preferred format.
 As a result, we see that JSON-LD appears on 29.78% of mobile pages and 30.60% of desktop pages.